nya3jp/tast/docs/test_attributes.md

 *   `group:appcompat` - A group of ARC app compatibility tests.
     Below are its sub-attribute:
      * `appcompat_release`: A group of ARC app compatibility tests for release testing.
+     * `appcompat_smoke`: A group of ARC app compatibility tests for smoke testing.
 *   `group:crosbolt` - Test failures are ignored and the test's performance data are uploaded to [crosbolt].
 When you add this attribute, you also need to add one of `crosbolt_perbuild`, `crosbolt_nightly` or `crosbolt_weekly`.